nliven-android/Airport-Dao-Generator/README.md

 This is intended to run with the "AirportsApp" Android Sample App project, so be sure to import both these projects locally.

+In Eclipse, be sure to "Import" this as a regular Java Project and NOT an Android Project i.e.
+"General" --> "Existing Projects Into Workspace"

 If you want to update the Airport Table with a new Column, or add a whole new Table, do so in the AirportsDaoGenerator.java file.
 Then, you'll need to execute this project by: